-1. Any person or agency who wishes to operate a foster home must contact the appropriate licensing authority representative for an application and return the completed application to the licensing authority.

-- 2. When a person or agency applies for a license, the application must include information on the person or agency applying for the license, the director and the staff, as applicable, and the written assurances required by section 1 of R110-19. - 3.
-The director or licensee of the foster home is responsible for interviewing each prospective member of the staff and submitting a copy of each employment application and resume to the licensing authority upon request. - 4.
+- 1. Any person or agency who wishes to operate a foster home must contact the appropriate licensing authority representative for an application and return the completed application to the licensing authority. - 2.
+When a person or agency applies for a license, the application must include information on the person or agency applying for the license, the director and the staff, as applicable. - The director or licensee of the foster home is responsible for interviewing each prospective member of the staff and submitting a copy of each employment application and resume to the licensing authority upon request. - 4.
 Intentional misrepresentation or omission of information on a foster home application is cause for the immediate denial of the application or revocation of the license.
 Such a denial or revocation is not subject to appeal.

 [Welfare Div., Req. for Foster Care § 103.1, 10-7-88, eff.
 1-1-89] - (NAC A by Div. of Child & Fam.
-Services by R066-99, 11-8-99; R044-02, 7-23-2002; R110-13, 6-23-2014; R110-19, 4-14-2021 (not yet codified by the LCB))
+Services by R066-99, 11-8-99; R044-02, 7-23-2002; R110-13, 6-23-2014)